Controversies surrounding Uber: Tax evasion

+Drivers' employment status

+An Employment Tribunal decision recorded in 2016 ruled that Uber's drivers are not self-employed persons, but are actually "workers", as defined in UK employment law, giving them rights to paid annual leave and to be paid the national minimum wage.

 Discrimination against a blind customer

 In April 2021, an arbitrator ruled against Uber in a case involving Lisa Irving, a blind American customer with a guide dog who was denied rides on 14 separate occasions.
 Uber was ordered to pay US$1.1 million, reflecting $324,000 in damages and more than $800,000 in attorney fees and court costs.

 Court of Amsterdam case on 'robo-firings'

 In April 2021, the court of Amsterdam ruled that Uber has to reinstate and pay compensation to six drivers that were allegedly automatically terminated solely due to algorithms, which is in violation of Article 22 of GDPR, which relates to automated decisions causing "legal or significant impact".
 Uber challenged the ruling, claiming it was not aware of the case and that the judgement was brought by default without the company ever being notified; however, the decision was upheld.